Summer in Korea: A Guide to Enjoying Your Vacation

 If you’re looking for an adrenaline rush and want to add some excitement to your trip, Yangpyeong County is definitely worth a visit.
 It’s a paragliding paradise, so you can soar high while enjoying mesmerizing views of the water where the North and South Han Rivers meet.

-It’s an hour-long subway ride to Yangpyeong County from Seoul but can also be reached by bus, making it easily accessible!
+It’s an hour-long subway ride to Yangpyeong County from

 This coastal city in the south is famous for its stunning beaches, making it the perfect summer getaway.